+ICTC staff is also leveraging an active transportation demonstration project in partnership with SCAG's Go Human Program.
+A demonstration is planned for November 6, 2021 in Holtville.
 ICTC staff has also coordinated with Caltrans planning staff leading the state's ATP effort.
 Participation and information sharing will continue between the two planning efforts.